PostHog/posthog.com/contents/blog/mobile-session-replay.md

 What took so long?
 Although we had the structure to ingest and playback replays, recording them in mobile apps is much trickier than in web apps.
 This post goes over why and how we finally managed to overcome them.

-## What's so difficult about mobile session replay
+## What's so difficult about mobile session replay?

 Others have complained about [the lack of good mobile replay options](https://medium.com/goodones/15-years-later-there-is-still-no-good-session-replay-for-ios-f8d335999737).
 Why is that the case?